5 Tips + Tricks for using cassava Flour!

 5 Tips for cooking/baking with cassava flour

 Fluff the flour before measuring and use a scale to weigh the flour for consistent baking.
 I generally measure 140g per cup.
 I fluff my flour with a fork before measuring and scrap the cup even without compacting the flour.
+Exceeding the tested amount of 15g per serving of cassava flour may cause unwanted symptoms for those sensitive to GOS.
+So one cup in a batch of 12 will be under the 15g mark making it low-FODMAP.

 Add dry ingredients into wet ingredients and stir a little longer than with wheat flour.
 This gives the starch in the cassava flour more time to absorb the moisture.